vjoel/tupelo/README.md

           end

   Note that the block may execute more than once, if there is competition for the tuples that you are trying to #take or #read.
 When the block exits, however, the transaction is final and universally accepted by all clients.

+  You can timeout a transaction:

+        transaction timeout: 1 do
+          read ["does not exist"]
+        end

+  This uses tupelo's internal lightweight scheduler, rather than ruby's heavyweight (one thread per timeout) Timeout, though the latter works with tupelo as well.

 4. Run tup with a server file so that two sessions can interact.
 Do this in two terminals in the same dir: